 The Council of the Consumers’ Association is the ultimate governing body of our charity and the Consumers’ Association as a whole.
 The majority of Council members are directly elected from our membership.
 They are responsible for the achievement of our charitable mission and the continued success of Which?.

 Each company within the Which?
 Group is also closely managed by its own board.
 The Which?
 Limited Board oversees and sets the strategy for our commercial activities.
 The Which?
 Financial Services Board oversees our financial services businesses, including Which?
 Mortgage Advisers.

-Our chief executive, Peter Vicary-Smith looks after the day-to-day running of Which?, with support from over 650 staff based in Hertford, London and Bristol.
+Our chief executive, Anabel Hoult, looks after the day-to-day running of Which?, with support from over 650 staff based in Cardiff, London and Bristol.
 All of our staff work towards the same goal: to tackle consumer harm and help consumers be as powerful as the organisations they have to deal with in their daily lives.